ghassen98/Docker-Formation/fr/04.Networking/README.md

 postgres=# \q
 $
 ```

+You can install psql client with commands ``sudo apt-get install postgresql-client-common`` and ``sudo apt-get install postgresql-client`` for Ubuntu OS.

 It's important to keep in mind that you can only bind one application to a host port at a time.
 If you try to start any applications on your host machine, or other Docker containers that want to bind to a port already in use, they will fail to do so.